 “I feel… thin.
 Sort of stretched, like butter scraped over too much bread.
 I need a holiday.
 A very long holiday.”
-(Bilbo in The Fellowship of the Ring)
+(Bilbo, The Fellowship of the Ring)

-Can you relate?
-While specifics vary from one person to the next, many people, myself included, feel spread thin by the constant flow of information and constant access available every minute of every day.
-And we largely bring it on ourselves through our unbalanced approach to interacting with technology.
+While specifics vary from one person to the next, many people feel spread thin by the constant flow of information and access available every minute of every day.
+We largely bring it on ourselves, though, through our unbalanced approach to interacting with technology.

 Information overload, known as “infobesity” or “infoxication,” has actually been around since the 1970’s.
 Over time, information overload leads to “information anxiety,” which distracts and negatively impacts an individual’s ability to be productive.

 Even before any of these terms existed, George Miller hypothesized that humans have limited ability to process information and that overload results when these limits are exceeded.
 Evidence of taxed limits include:

 - Inability to generate original thoughts

 Nichoas Carr and Eric Schmidt agree with Miller and say that information overload could have an impact on though processes by:

 This condition of “cognitive overload” results in diminished information retaining ability and failure to connect remembrances to experience stored in the long-term memory, leaving thoughts thin and scattered.